buddhic-ai/glass/docs/DESIGN_PATTERNS.md

 -   **Views** (`*.html`, `*View.js`): The UI layer.
 Views are responsible for rendering the interface and capturing user interactions.
 They are intentionally kept "dumb" and delegate all significant logic to a corresponding Service.
 -   **Services** (`*Service.js`): Services contain the application's business logic.
 They act as the intermediary between Views and Repositories.
 For example, `sttService` contains the logic for STT, while `summaryService` handles the logic for generating summaries.
 -   **Repositories** (`*.repository.js`): Repositories are responsible for all data access.
-They are the *only* part of the application that directly interacts with `sqliteClient` or `firebaseClient`.
+They are the only part of the application that directly interacts with `sqliteClient`.

 **Location of Modules:**
 -   **Feature-Specific**: If a service or repository is used by only one feature, it should reside within that feature's directory (e.g., `src/features/listen/summary/summaryService.js`).
 -   **Common**: If a service or repository is shared across multiple features (like `authService` or `userRepository`), it must be placed in `src/common/services/` or `src/common/repositories/` respectively.

-### 2. Data Persistence: The Dual Repository Factory
+### 2. Data Persistence

-The application dynamically switches between using the local SQLite database and the cloud-based Firebase Firestore.
+The application uses the local SQLite database for persistence.

--   **SQLite**: The default data store for all users, especially those not logged in.
-This ensures full offline functionality.
 The low-level client is `src/common/services/sqliteClient.js`.
--   **Firebase**: Used exclusively for users who are authenticated.
-This enables data synchronization across devices and with the web dashboard.

-The selection mechanism is a sophisticated **Factory and Adapter Pattern** located in the `index.js` file of each repository directory (e.g., `src/common/repositories/session/index.js`).

-**How it works:**
-1.  **Service Call**: A service makes a call to a high-level repository function, like `sessionRepository.create('ask')`.
-The service is unaware of the user's state or the underlying database.
-2.  **Repository Selection (Factory)**: The `index.js` adapter logic first determines which underlying repository to use.
-It imports and calls `authService.getCurrentUser()` to check the login state.
-If the user is logged in, it selects `firebase.repository.js`; otherwise, it defaults to `sqlite.repository.js`.
-3.  **UID Injection (Adapter)**: The adapter then retrieves the current user's ID (`uid`) from `authService.getCurrentUserId()`.
-It injects this `uid` into the actual, low-level repository call (e.g., `firebaseRepository.create(uid, 'ask')`).
-4.  **Execution**: The selected repository (`sqlite` or `firebase`) executes the data operation.

-This powerful pattern accomplishes two critical goals:
--   It makes the services completely agnostic about the underlying data source.
--   It frees the services from the responsibility of managing and passing user IDs for every database query.

 **Visualizing the Data Flow**